Towards 6G with Connected Sky: UAVs and Beyond: Introduction

 \section{Introduction}

 The next generation wireless network towards 6G is envisioned to enable intelligent, secure, reliable, and limitless connectivity \cite{saad2019vision,E6G}.
 It is expected that 6G will bring a full-fledged framework for connected things and automation systems from autonomous cars to unmanned aerial vehicles (UAVs) with stringent and diverse requirements in terms of reliability, latency, data rate, and energy efficiency.
-UAVs, commonly known as drones, play key roles in a wide range of use cases and scenarios which can go beyond 5G and 6G \cite{saad2019vision}.
-Due to the unique aspects of UAVs such as mobility, flexibility, and their autonomous operation, they can be extensively used in various applications while offering new business opportunities in the next decade \cite{mozaffari2019tutorial, saad2020wireless}.
+UAVs, commonly known as drones, play key roles in a wide range of use cases and scenarios which can go beyond 5G and 6G \cite{saad2019vision, MozaffariB5G}.
 The examples of UAV applications include package delivery, media production, real-time surveillance, and remote constructions.
-Moreover, UAVs are considered as key players in smart city and Internet of Thing (IoT) ecosystems.
 The deployment of UAVs is ever-increasing and, as predicted by the Federal Aviation Administration (FAA), the number of commercial UAV fleets can reach up to 1.6 millions by 2024 \cite{FAAFiscal}.
-From market opportunity perspective, it is expected that UAV deployment can bring over 80 billion dollars revenue in the United States.
-In 2016, the FAA also specified the operational rules and essential guidelines for flying small-size commercial UAVs.
 Meanwhile, unmanned aircraft systems (UAS) traffic management (UTM) systems are being developed to support safe and secure operation of low-altitude UAVs with their potentially high traffic density.